Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Rosenborg Castle

-Rosenborg is located in the center of Copenhagen in the middle of Kongens Have.
-Upon approaching the brick building, you may notice men in uniform walking around with some sizable weapons.
-Luckily there’s no need for alarm, as these Life Guards protect the Danish treasury, which for 400 years has taken care of Danish royalty’s most precious treasures in the basement under Rosenborg Castle.
-The castle was originally built in 1606-1607 as a summerhouse by order of King Christian IV, who was a bit of a Danish visionary and ordered the construction of all four castles featured in this itinerary.
+Men in uniform with sizable weapons patrol the area, but there’s no need for alarm as these Life Guards protect the Danish royalty’s most precious treasures, housed in the castle basement for over 400 years.
+Originally built in 1606 as a summerhouse by order of King Christian IV, this Danish visionary ordered the construction of all four castles featured in this itinerary.
+Rosenborg Castle is free to enter with the Copenhagen Discover Card or DKK 140 otherwise.

 Check out the King’s Garden before you leave—the rose garden to the right of the moat is particularly enchanting with neatly-manicured hedges shaped like stars flanking the rose beds.